Controlling The Tone

 Now that we’ve experimented with modulating the volume let’s explore the world of tone modulation.
 This mainly involves how you tighten and loosen your lips and cheek muscles and how you move your tongue around inside your mouth to change the shape of your mouth and to change the way the air flows to your lips.
 I find it very similar to shaping vowel sounds without actually vocalizing them.

-The first modulation we’ll try is by shaping the shape of your cheeks.
+The next modulation we’ll try is by shaping the shape of your cheeks.
 First we’ll play the drone sound with our cheeks puffed out.
 Then we’ll slowly tighten the cheek muscles and constrict them inward.
 This will change the shape of the mouth cavity and therefore the tonal characteristics of the sound.
+Think of shaping the sounds of “ooooo” and “errrr…”

 Now let’s try speeding up this modulation like we did before with the volume.